 If you are passionate about this topic as we are, please reach out to me at simon@.nlts.io or via the comments.
-We would like to hear your views (even if it differs from ours), problems and how you have tackled this within your organisation.
+We would like to hear your honest views, problems and how you have tackled this within your organisation.

 Listed below are links to some other articles that deal with the same topic and may be of interest to you.